terales/blackbird-docs/src/content/docs/sdk/conventions.md

 - Check in advance if the input parameter the user is using are correct.
 If they aren't, inform the user how to correct them.

 **An error should always inform the user how they can fix their issue.**

+### 3.2 - Rate limits

+Almost every API has a rate limit policy setup.
+This rate limit can often be found in the APIs documentation.
+It is the duty of the app developer to make sure rate limit errors don't bubble up to the Blackbird user on the action level.
+This means that **rate limits need to be taken care off** by identifying rate limit error responses (sometimes those are added to response headers) and implementing task sleeps in order to slow down the amount of requests that your code makes.

 ## 4. Connections